Told no yet again, a boy quite bright

 A man of accolades worked himself to death

-while a grandmother sobbing in the next bed
+while a grandmother sobbing in the next bed over

-wished she had done more with her life.
+wishes she had done more with her life.

 A sick man’s family waits beside him frankly,